AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine/plugin_apis.md

 ## Logging messages to the engine

 It's often a good idea for your plug-in to send back some feedback to the user, especially when things go wrong.
-The engine already has a mechanism for logging messages, which a user working in the Stingray editor can see in the **Log Console**.
+The engine already has a mechanism for logging messages, which a user working in the editor can see in the **Log Console**.
 Your plug-in can have the engine re-use the same mechanism for its own messages.

 You'll need to retrieve the `LoggingApi` from the engine, and call its `error()`, `info()` or `warning()` methods.
 When you call these methods, you need to provide a `system` parameter -- the name of your plug-in, as you want it to appear to the user in the log message.
 For example: